iammane/iammane/README.md

 🎶 Musician

-I'm the founder of @complexrobotworks, a small to medium business technology shop specializing in general IT needs, cybersecurity posture and web/logo design and hosting solutions.
+I'm the founder of @complexrobotworks, a small to medium business technology shop specializing in general IT needs, cybersecurity posture, web/logo design and hosting solutions.
 More info here [complex robot](https://complexrobot.works).

 I'm a big time music head, been producing as a hobby since 1999 across various platforms.
 My instruments of choice are keys/synths, drums and guitar in that order pretty much.
 Any of the new stuff is branded under *industry city sleepers*. [industry city sleepers @ SoundCloud](https://soundcloud.com/icsleepers/tracks).